-Stephen Hawking: His Last Stirring Words To The Internet
+Tech & AI vs. Humanity: Stephen Hawking’s Last Stirring Words To The Internet

 Professor Hawking’s last words on the Reddit AMA were that there was no problem with robots taking jobs — only with the dividends from that robotic efficiency accruing solely to the capital classes thanks to market dynamics, rather than being broadly shared through redistributive state intervention.